 How to Use Point of Order Properly

-https://youtu.be/-FKlE5LYSDI Point of order!
+https://youtu.be/-FKlE5LYSDI Written by Susan Leahy Point of order!
 Have you ever been to a meeting where a board member yells out “point of order”?
 Have you ever wondered “are they using it correctly”?
 How do you use a point of order?
-The purpose of this video is to support you and your...
+The purpose of this video is...

 Motions vs. Resolutions — What you need to know